Maps

 Pulpit Rock near Nelson | Dave Heath

 Fall is a time to shed summer’s frenetic energy and let the crisp, cool air slow you down.
-There are distinctive ways to experience the change of seasons on the West Coast.
-Each tied to the natural surroundings.
-This year, reinvigorate your soul with these unique experiences.
+On the West Coast, there are distinct ways to experience the change of the season that are sure to invigorate, each tied to the province’s natural surroundings.

 Kootenay National Park | Kristi Nicholson